JurisProject/juris_whitepaper_public/15 - Conclusion.md

-## Conclusion
+# Conclusion

 > No freemen shall be taken or imprisoned or disseised or exiled or in any way destroyed, nor will we go upon him nor send upon him, except by the lawful judgment of his peers or by the law of the land.

-**-Article 39, Magna Carta \(1215\)**
+> **-- Article 39, Magna Carta \(1215\)**

 > Whoever controls the courts controls the state.

-**-Aristotle**
+> **-- Aristotle**

 In the last thirty years we have witnessed the rapid digitization, decentralization, and distribution of myriad services and tools we would, only ten years ago, have declared to exist steadfastly in the "real world".
 These technologies have fundamentally alternated the way humans communicate.
 With this transition we have seen the rise of new problems, and new solutions.
 Among those solutions we find blockchain technology, which gives us a simple but fundamentally different way of recording transactions between humans.
 And on the back of this fundamental change we now find ourselves with a tool: **the smart contract**.